-There are good facilities here including plenty of P&D parking, deckchair hire, toilets, drinking water, a slipway, fairground rides and cafes.
-To the north the beach is backed by a shingle bank, and there is a further large car park at this end.
-Barmouth rail station is approximately 100 yards from the beach and the town itself has more shops, cafes, hotels, supermarkets and a Tourist Information Centre.
-A foot / cycle path alongside the railway on the Barmouth Bridge (over ½ mile long).
-As this now forms part of the Wales Coastal Path there is no longer a toll to cross it.
+Barmouth is a wide sandy beach backed by dunes and a promenade, on the north side of the Mawddach estuary.
+The main beach is subject to a dog ban from April 1st to September 30th, and a beach supervisor is on duty during the summer.
+Hazards of the beach include fast currents near the estuary and sandbars.
+Barmouth has good facilities including plenty of P&D parking, deckchair hire, toilets, drinking water, a slipway, fairground rides and cafes.
+Northwards the shore is backed by shingle, and there is a further large car park at this end.
+Barmouth rail station is approximately 100 yards away and the town itself has more shops, cafes, hotels, supermarkets and a Tourist Information Centre.
+A foot / cycle path runs alongside the railway on the ½ mile long Barmouth Bridge across the Mawddach estuary.